 Infection is the thing that you must be concerned with.
 Watching for drainage, redness or fever would be evidence of infection.
 Keeping the wound covered with antibiotic ointment may be a good idea.
 Letting this would heal on its own is the best way to deal with this type of would.
 Once its healed the scar can be revised to approve its appearance.
 Monitor your wound and follow-up frequently with you Dr. to make sure your wound is healing well.

 It looks like your wound has broken down a little bit where there is the most tension, combined with a spitting suture.
 It does not look infected overall based on your photo- but you could use some wound care in that area.
 I would see your plastic surgeon and have them check for any deep suture that may need to be removed under the open area.
 Make sure your bra is not rubbing on or irritating the area and making things worse.
 Good luck!

-Healing problems after a breast lift
+Skin breakdown after breast lift

 Infection in scar from breat lift